pivotal-cf/docs-pks/nsxt-multi-t0.hbs.md

 ### <a id="bgp-shared"></a>Step 11: Configure BGP on the Shared Tier-0 Router

-The configuration of BGP on the Shared Tier-0 is similar to the BGP configuration each Tenant Tier-0, with the exception of the IP Prefix list that permits traffic to the TKGI management network where TKGI, BOSH, and {{ vars.platform_name }} are located.
+The configuration of BGP on the Shared Tier-0 is similar to the BGP configuration each Tenant Tier-0, with the exception of the IP Prefix list that permits traffic to the {{ vars.product_short }} management network where {{ vars.product_short }}, BOSH, and {{ vars.platform_name }} are located.

 As with each Tenant Tier-0 router, you will need to assign a unique private AS number within the private range `64512-65534` to the Shared Tier-0 router.
 Once the AS number is assigned, use NSX Manager to configure the following BGP rules for the Shared Tier-0 router.